meltedlilacs/meltedlilacs.github.io/blog/_posts/2018-2-9-hello-world-im-lilac.md

+---
-# Hello world, I'm Lilac
+title: Hello world, I'm Lilac
+layout: page
+---

 Last fall when I came out as non-binary, I did so cautiously.
 First I tried out they/them pronouns anonymously in online chatrooms.
 This gave me a low risk way to see how comfortably the pronouns fit me.
 Then I began telling people, first close friends, then parents and sister, and then others on a case-by-case basis.
 This piecemeal approach allowed me greater control over the pacing, frequency, and participants of the potentially difficult conversations I needed to have with people, which allowed me to reduce my emotional vulnerability.
 The downside is that this approach carries a large mental and emotional overhead.